d12frosted/elpa-mirror/stable-melpa/mastodon-readme.txt

 mastodon.el is an Emacs client for Mastodon <https://github.com/tootsuite/mastodon>, the federated microblogging social network.
-It also works with Pleroma instances. see the readme file at https://codeberg.org/martianh/mastodon.el for set up and usage details.
+It also works with Pleroma instances.
+See the readme file at https://codeberg.org/martianh/mastodon.el for set up and usage details.